ckadelka/DesignPrinciplesGeneNetworks/readme_toolbox.txt

 		list - Representing the activity of each node after an update step.
 0 for inactive, 1 for active.

 average_sensitivity(F, nsim=10000, EXACT=False, NORMALIZED=True):
-	Given a list or numpy array of update rules, return their average sensitivity.
-This equals Derrida value D(F,1) if all n update rules in F are chosen from the same sampling space.
+	Given a fucntion represented in the form of the right side of a truth table, return its average sensitivity.
 	params:
+		list F - A representation of a function, in the format of the list at index 0 in the tuple returned by f_from_expression(expr)
-		2d list F - A list of lists where each sub-list represents a node's update function (optional) nsim - The number of simulations to run if EXACT is False.
+		(optional) nsim - The number of simulations to run if EXACT is False.
 Higher values increase precision and runtime. (default: 10000)
 		(optional) EXACT - Whether the exact average sensitivity should be computed rather than running simulations.
-Setting this to True will cause the function to run in exponential time with regards to the nubmer of update rules. (default: False) (optional) NORMALIZED - Whether the value returned should be normilized by dividing by the number of update functions in F. (default: True)
+Setting this to True will cause the function to run in exponential time with regard to the number of variables in F. (default: False) (optional) NORMALIZED - Whether the value returned should be normilized by dividing by the number of varaibles in F. (default: True)
 	return:
 		float - The average sensitivity of F, normalized to the number of nodes in F if NORMALIZED is True.

 absolute_bias(F, n=None):
-	Given a list or numpy array of update rules, return the absolute bias of these rules.
+	Given a fucntion represented in the form of the right side of a truth table, return the absolute bias of these rules.
 	params:
+		list F - A representation of a function, in the format of the list at index 0 in the tuple returned by f_from_expression(expr)
-		2d list F - A list of lists where each sub-list represents a node's update function (optional) n - The number of nodes in F. If None, it is calculated from the length of F. (default: None)
+		(optional) n - The number of variables in F. If None, it is calculated from the length of F. (default: None)
 	return:
 		float - the absolute bias of F